RasaHQ/rasa/docs/pipeline.rst

     extractor to simplify classification (assuming the classifier has learned during the training phase, that this set feature indicates a certain intent).
 Regex features for entity extraction are currently only supported by the ``ner_crf`` component!
+    .. note:: There needs to be a tokenizer previous to this featurizer in the pipeline!

 tokenizer_whitespace
 ~~~~~~~~~~~~~~~~~~~~